hamb-ru/capstone/README.md

  so we will see 3 new ec2 instances running
 ![pipeline screen10](screenshots/screenshot10_eks_cluster_03.jpg)

-- After we've deployed EKS cluster we could deploy our nginx dummy app to the k8s cluster and check how Green-Blue or Rolling Update are working.
+<b>After we've deployed EKS cluster we could deploy our nginx dummy app to the k8s cluster and check how Green-Blue or Rolling Update are working. </b>

 - We will perform Green-Blue deployment by running pipeline EKS-GB-deployment (jenkinsfile - 'eks/jenkinsfile_eks_gb.txt') <br>
 <i>[ also it could be done by two separate Jenkins jobs - 'jenkinsfile_eks_green.txt' & 'jenkinsfile_eks_blue.txt' or even by manually applying yaml files with app deployment and LoadBalancer services - 'app-deploy-<COLOR>.yaml' & 'svc-<COLOR>.yaml' from 'eks' folder ]</i>